Princess Nomkhosi Zulu Biography: Siblings, Husband, Education, Princess Magogo Foundation -Pindula

 Siblings

-Misuzulu Zulu, Ntandoyesizwe Zulu, Bukhosibemvelo Zulu, Bambindlovu Zulu, Lungelo Zulu, Mandlesizwe Zulu, and Simangaye Zulu.
+Misuzulu Zulu, Ntandoyesizwe Zulu, Bukhosibemvelo Zulu, Bambindlovu Zulu, Lungelo Zulu, Mandlesizwe Zulu, and Simengaye Zulu.

 Husband